adbrain/hiring-excercise/design/README.md

-Please submit your solution as a pull request.
+Please submit your solution in a zip to francois@adbrain.com

 ---